LaunchCodeEducation/java-web-development/src/chapters/auth/intro.rst

 .. figure:: figures/simplifiedsessionsandcookies.png
    :alt: A flow diagram showing the session and subsequent cookie being created so the user can access a restricted page.

+   A flow diagram showing the session and subsequent cookie being created so the user can access a restricted page.

 As the user navigates the site, sessions and cookies are used to validate whether users can access restricted pages.
 The next diagram shows the flow of steps 1-2 in black and the flow of steps 3-4 in blue.

 .. figure:: figures/sessionsandcookiesdiagram.png
    :alt: A flow diagram showing how sessions and cookies are used to validate an initial request to the server and any subsequent requests to the server.

+   A flow diagram showing how sessions and cookies are used to validate an initial request to the server and any subsequent requests to the server.

 .. admonition:: Note